MAHMOUDRR707/Image-Classification-using-AWS-SageMaker/README.md

 Ephocs : 3

 ## Debugging and Profiling

+ **- for train_model.py  used for makeing my debugger and profiler work. then  ran it with a new estimator and printed the results.**

 **TODO**: Give an overview of how you performed model debugging and profiling in Sagemaker I created a functioning model first with fine-tuned hyperparameters.
 Then I imported the configurations and rules required to set up the profiler and debugger.
 In order to test overfit and GPU utilisation, for example, I set the criteria and configurations accordingly.
 After that, I modified train_model.py as necessary to enable my debugger and profiler.
 The findings were printed after I eventually ran it with a new estimator.